David Simchi-Levi: Career

-Publications
+Academic Work

 David Simchi-Levi's publications have been cited 22516 times in total, with 65 h-index and 156 i10-index.
 He co-authored the book Designing & Managing the Supply Chain.
 Simchi-Levi is the current Editor-in-Chief of Management Science and was the Editor-in-Chief for Operations Research from 2006 to 2012.

+Risk Exposure Model

+Simchi-Levi's Risk Exposure Model has pioneered a new approach to assessment of supply chain resilience and risk-tolerance.
+The work allows to quantitatively model and estimate the supply chain exposure to disruption and develop mitigation strategies.
+In February 2020, at the beginning of the COVID pandemic, Professor Simchi-Levi used the Risk Exposure Model to predict that supply chains in North America and Europe will stop by mid-march of that year, see HBR article, which is exactly what happened, see Fortune March 17, 2020 and New York Times March 18, 2020.
+Subsequently, in April of 2020, he coined the term Supply Chain Stress-Test, see HBR article, which relies on the Risk Exposure Model.
+Today companies around the globe are using his approach to quantify the resiliency of their supply chain and develop mitigation strategies.

 Entrepreneurship

 Simchi-Levi was the founder of LogicTools which provided software and professional services for supply chain optimization.
+The company became part of IBM in 2009.

+In 2012 he co-founded OPS Rules, an operations analytics consulting company.
+The company became part of Accenture in 2016.

 In 2014, he co-founded Opalytics, a cloud analytics platform company focusing on operations and supply chain intelligence.

 Recognition

 He was elected to the 2006 class of Fellows of the Institute for Operations Research and the Management Sciences.

 In 2020, he was awarded the prestigious INFORMS Impact Prize for playing a leading role in developing and disseminating a new highly impactful paradigm for the identification and mitigation of risks in global supply chains.

 In 2023, he has been elected a member of the National Academy of Engineering for contributions using optimization and stochastic modeling to enhance supply chain management and operations.

+In 2024, he was appointed to the William Barton Rogers Professorship at MIT.
+This chaired professorship is named after the founder and first president of MIT.